GREATEST: Jordan Seamón

-The 18-year-old actor on her breakout role, gender questioning and not recognizing Kid Cudi.
+The 20-year-old actor on her breakout role, gender questioning and not recognizing Kid Cudi on set in Italy.

 A myth still held in some corners of American film and television is that a teenager is one specific person: a fully formed adult with bad hair, worse decision-making skills and a curfew.
 Those of us young enough to actually remember those harrowing years recognize the error of this immediately.
 We remember that, at 15, kids just two years older than us seemed like an advanced breed.
 We remember the feeling of instability and inadequacy that seemed to accompany every social interaction.
 We remember how our assumptions about the world and ourselves had only just started to come undone.

 Jordan Kristine Seamón remembers all this pretty well too.
 The actor began production on Luca Guadagnino’s We Are Who We Are, the HBO drama about life on a fictional American military base in Italy, when she was 16.
 As Caitlin Poythress, the gender-questioning daughter of a stern, conservative lieutenant colonel, Seamón channels a palpable mixture of angst, wonder and fear, often wordlessly and behind a placid, almond-eyed expression.
 It’s a spare and affecting performance, presenting the period between adolescence and early adulthood less like the steady conveyor belt to personhood promised by mass entertainment, and more like the progressive and regressive stumbling into self-knowledge and self-embodiment that it actually is.

 GREATEST spoke to Jordan Kristine Seamón about her experience working on We Are Who We Are, what it was like seeing herself on TV for the first time and how Caitlin’s journey mirrors her own.